ankitects/anki-manual/src/deck-options.md

 Deck options primarily control the way Anki schedules cards.
 It is recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting the options.
-Please make sure you understand the options before changing them, as mistakes could reduce Anki's effectiveness.
+Please make sure you understand the options before changing them, as mistakes can reduce Anki's effectiveness.

-If you're on the desktop app, do any of the following to access deck options:
+If you're on the desktop app, do any of the following to open deck options:

 - Click the gear icon on the Decks screen.
-- Select a deck on the Decks screen, and then click "Options" at the bottom of the screen.
+- Select a deck on the Decks screen, and then click **Options** at the bottom of the screen.
 - Click "More" > "Options" while in review mode.
 - Press <kbd>o</kbd> while in review mode.